HenriSchulte-MS/AzureGenomicsWorkshop/Exercise 2 - Work with Data in Azure.md

 # Exercise 2 - Work with Data in Azure
+This exercise guides you through the creation of an automated data pipeline that ingests files from an external S3 bucket, divides them based on the project they belong to (as indicated by the file name) and deposits them in your Azure Blob Storage.

 ## Contents
 - Exercise 2 - Work with Data in Azure